Skip to main content

 This setting will take effect when you rebuild your container or create a new codespace after pushing this change to the repository.
 For more information about applying configuration changes to a codespace, see "Introduction to dev containers."

-You can use encrypted secrets for GitHub Codespaces to set custom variables for codespaces created for the repository.
-For more information, see "Managing encrypted secrets for your codespaces."
+You can use development environment secrets for GitHub Codespaces to set custom variables for codespaces created for the repository.
+For more information, see "Managing your account-specific secrets for GitHub Codespaces."

 You should use this method for environment variable values that you do not want to commit to the repository as plaintext.